Geane Herrera: Background

-Herrera was born in Duarte, California, but moved to Cali, Colombia with his mother and sister when he was a baby.
+Geane Carlos Herrera was born on May 27, 1990, in Duarte, California, but moved to Cali, Colombia, with his mother and sister when he was a baby.
 The family lived there for nine years before returning to the United States.

 Mixed martial arts career

 Herrera made his professional mixed martial arts debut in March 2011.

 He competed primarily for regional organizations in the Southeastern United States where he amassed an undefeated record of 8–0, before signing with the UFC on the heels of a first round finish of Josh Rave in July 2014.

 Ultimate Fighting Championship

-Herrera made his promotional debut against Ray Borg on August 8, 2015 at UFC Fight Night 73.
+Herrera made his promotional debut against Ray Borg on August 8, 2015, at UFC Fight Night 73.
 He lost the fight by unanimous decision.

-Herrera was tabbed as a short notice replacement to face Joby Sanchez on December 11, 2015 at The Ultimate Fighter 22 Finale, where he filled in for Justin Scoggins.
+Herrera was tabbed as a short notice replacement to face Joby Sanchez on December 11, 2015, at The Ultimate Fighter 22 Finale, where he filled in for Justin Scoggins.
 After a back-and-forth two rounds, Herrera earned a TKO finish in the final minute of the second round.

-Herrera next faced Ali Bagautinov on June 18, 2016 at UFC Fight Night 89.
+Herrera next faced Ali Bagautinov on June 18, 2016, at UFC Fight Night 89.
 He lost the fight via unanimous decision.

-Herrera faced Ben Nguyen on November 27, 2016 at UFC Fight Night 101.
+Herrera faced Ben Nguyen on November 27, 2016, at UFC Fight Night 101.
 He lost the fight via unanimous decision and was subsequently released from the UFC.